Medication overuse headaches

 - Write down key personal information, including major stresses or recent life changes.

-For medication overuse headaches, some questions to ask your doctor include:
+For medication overuse headaches, some questions to ask your health care provider include:

 - How could I cause a headache with medicine I took to treat a headache?